sraj212000/AutoNMR-An-Automated-Tool-for-NMR-Chemical-Shift-Calculations-using-NWChem/README.md

 ## Introduction
 AutoNMR is a novel Python package designed to streamline and automate the workflow of NMR chemical shift calculations using NWChem.
 By accepting a molecular structure in the form of a SMILES code, AutoNMR automates the processes of structure generation, conformer generation, geometry optimization, frequency calculations, free energy calculations, and NMR shielding tensor calculations.
 This package also incorporates Boltzmann weighting to provide accurate chemical shift predictions.
 ## Methodology
+AutoNMR Tool performs all the calclutions using NWChem.
+Below is the sequence wise algorithm which has been implemented in the tool to give the better results on the automation process.
 ### Structure & Conformer Generation

 AutoNMR uses RDKit to convert the SMILES code into a 3D molecular structure.
 Conformers are generated using RDKit's ETKDG method, which efficiently samples the conformational space of the molecule.
 Multiple conformers are generated to ensure comprehensive sampling.